|

 Bare Island has some many different types of marine life that help make it so special.
 One of these are the Sydney pygmy pipehorse, Idiotropiscis lumnitzeri.
 The pipehorses are many different colours, white, red, red and white and brown.
 As far as I can tell, they are all the same species.

-Their sizes range from about 8 mm (top right photo where it is next to the tip of my finger) to abnout 40 mm.
-While he numbers dropped off during the dredging work carried out 2009 to 2010, the numbers have picked up again since the start of 2011.
+Their sizes range from about 8 mm (top right four photos - note the tip of my finger in two photos) to about 40 mm.
+While the numbers dropped off during the dredging work carried out 2009 to 2010, the numbers picked up again after early 2011.
+However, the huge rains of early and mid-2022 again caused numbers to crash.
+They came back a bit in 2023 but crashed again for an unknown reason in mid-2025.
+By early 2026 the numbers had started to rise.

 The pygmy pipehorses are found in a number of different locations: